Fifteen (song): Background and writing

+Music and lyrics

+"Fifteen" is 4 minutes and 55 seconds long.
+It is a country pop ballad.
+Driven by a mandolin, it concludes with an outro where Swift sings, "la la la."
+Critics said that "Fifteen" has a prominent pop production; Larry Rodgers of The Arizona Republic described it as "roots pop", and John Terauds of the Toronto Star deemed it guitar pop.
+Grady Smith of Rolling Stone listed "Fifteen" as one of the "countriest" songs by Swift, stating the song was a counterpart to the more radio-friendly "Love Story" and "You Belong with Me" from Fearless.

 The lyrics of "Fifteen" have Swift narrating about multiple events.
 In the first verse, Swift details first entering high school with intentions of merely staying out of her peers' way.
 The second verse bears Swift meeting Anderson and gossiping about the school's queen bees with her.
 Successively, Swift describes first dates and falling in love for the first time.
 However, Swift and Anderson become heartbroken, revealing that Anderson "gave everything she had" to someone who later changed his mind.
 The song's refrains have Swift cautioning young girls to not fall in love easily and acknowledging that she came to the realization of being able to accomplish more than dating a football team member.
+Terauds and Tom Gardner of The Daily Gleaner wrote that "Fifteen" was musically and thematically reminiscent of Janis Ian's "At Seventeen" (1975).